adamdai/magmacam/README.md

 ## IceStick/HX8K
 This directory contains Magma programs written for the Lattice ICE40 IceStick architecture (either the IceStick or the HX8KBoard).
 They consist of modules (high-level circuits) that perform a specific function and link together to form a contiguous pipeline for capturing, processing, and classifying handwritten digits, and unit tests for some of these modules to test their functionality standalone.

+To build and run the tests/examples, first edit the `bake` file to include the name of the program to compile in the `tests` list, then run `./bake` to generate verilog and pcf files.
+Next, run `./cat_verilog` if necessary (more explanation on this in the aetherling section below), then navigate to the build directory and edit the `Makefile` so that the `NAME` field equals the name of the program to run, then call `make` followed `make upload`.

 ### arducam.py
 A magma module which exposes the SPI interface of an ArduCAM Mini 2MP  peripheral for initiating a capture and receiving image data.